U.S. stock volatility shock wanes, VIX futures signal smoother sailing

-NEW YORK, Feb 15 (Reuters) - U.S. stocks may have recovered only about half the ground lost in the recent selloff, but traders in the derivatives market are fast dialing down their fears of more ructions.
+NEW YORK (Reuters) - U.S. stocks may have recovered only about half the ground lost in the recent selloff, but traders in the derivatives market are fast dialing down their fears of more ructions.

-The CBOE Volatility Index, the most widely followed barometer of expected near-term volatility in the S&P 500 , while not quite back to where it was before last week’s slump in equities, has retreated sharply from the high of 50.3 hit on Feb.
+The CBOE Volatility Index .VIX, the most widely followed barometer of expected near-term volatility in the S&P 500 .SPX, while not quite back to where it was before last week's slump in equities, has retreated sharply from the high of 50.3 hit on Feb.
 5.

-“Fear has come down dramatically but certainly not the level of complacency seen pre-correction,” said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.
+Investors’ fear of further losses for stocks has eased dramatically from last week, said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.

+Still, investors are not as complacent as they were before the stock market correction, he said.

+“When I see the VIX creeping a little higher today, even as equities are up, it tells me perhaps it overshot to the downside yesterday,” Frederick said.

 The VIX futures curve, a snapshot of prices of futures contracts on the volatility index across different expirations, also painted a less fearful picture.